SSWConsulting/SSW.Rules.Content/rules/npm-packages-version-symbols/rule.md

 - Avoid **wildcards (`*`)** for production projects.
 - Lock exact versions for critical applications to ensure stability.

-By mastering these symbols, you can avoid dependency hell and keep your project on track! 🚀
+By understanding these symbols, you can avoid unexpected error and keep your project on track! 🚀

 For more details about npm version selection and symbols, check out the [official npm documentation on semver ranges](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#dependencies).